JJUA55136U Health and Human Rights

 - Make an assessment of the compliance of national law with human rights law

-- Critically reflect upon how global, regional and national enforcement mechanisms addresses various health and human rights-related topics
+- Critically reflect upon how global, regional and national enforcement mechanisms address various health and human rights-related topics

 - Identify and critically discuss the distinction between soft and hard law in international and regional human rights law

-- Identify the strenth and weaknesesses in the relation between public health law and health and human rights law
+- Identify the strengths and weaknesses in the relation between public health law and health and human rights law

-- Make a thorough analyses of complex issues in international, regional and national human rights law
+- Make a thorough analysis of complex issues in international, regional and national human rights law

 - Give advice on how to improve compliance with international and regional human rights law

-Brigit Toebes (ed:), "Health and Human Rights", Intersentia 2012 Supplementary material provided in Absalon
+Brigit Toebes (ed:), "Health and Human Rights in Europe", Intersentia 2012 Supplementary material provided in Absalon

 In total 750 pages